-

 Mater et Magistra stresses that exclusion from these spheres undermines dignity, as humans are inherently relational.
 Participation ensures individuals contribute to and benefit from society, fostering agency and community.

 This principle underscores the necessity of anti-discrimination measures.
-Discrimination—whether based on race, gender, or class—blocks access to participation, violating a person’s social vocation.
+Discrimination—whether based on race, ethnicity, immigrant status, gender, sexuality, or class—blocks access to participation, violating a person’s social vocation.

 Participation, a vital principle in Catholic social thought, implies freedom in multiple spheres of human life, enabling persons to flourish through active engagement.